shaik1002/biggitlabbomb/doc/administration/reference_architectures/index.md

 #### Scaling knock on effects

 In some cases, scaling a component significantly may result in knock on effects for downstream components, impacting performance.
 The architectures are designed with balance in mind to ensure components that depend on each other are congruent in terms of specifications.
 Notably scaling a component may result in additional throughput being passed to the other components it depends on.
-As a result, they may need to be scaled as well.
+As as result, they may need to be scaled as well.

 NOTE:
 The architectures have been designed to have elasticity to accommodate an upstream component being scaled.
 However, reach out to our [Support team](https://about.gitlab.com/support/) before you make any significant changes to your environment to be safe.